-One of the better Irish pubs in a city that has no shortage of them, Matt Murphy’s is well worth a journey into the Brookline outlands.
+One of the most atmospheric Irish pubs in a city that has no shortage, Matt Murphy’s is well worth a journey into the heart of Brookline Village.
 The Guinness poured here is sublime, but what makes it such a hit among locals is its grub.
-The fish and chips (served wrapped in newspaper, natch) is deservedly famous and the shepherd’s pie superb.
-The kitchen even makes its own ketchup.
-If it’s not as youth-oriented as some of the city’s Irish bars, Murphy’s still gets its customers moving once the music starts—if they’re capable of moving after dinner, that is.
+The fish and chips - served wrapped in newspaper, with house-made ketchup - is deservedly famous, as is the kitchen's take on shepherd’s pie.

-A Davis Square mainstay, the Burren is one of the most popular (and largest) Irish pubs on the north side of the river.
-During the afternoon, the front room—with its wood-slatted floors and a gentle light pouring through the windows—is full of folks tucking into bowls of beef stew, sipping pints of Guinness (or any number of local brews) and listening to informal Irish seisiúns.
-At night, the Burren is packed, largely with students from nearby Tufts University who crowd the large back room to hear live (and loud) roots rock.
+A Davis Square mainstay, The Burren is one of the most popular Irish pubs on the other side of the river.
+During the afternoon, the front room—with its wood-slatted floors and a gentle light pouring through the windows—is full of folks tucking into bowls of beef stew, sipping pints of Guinness (or any number of local brews), and listening to informal Irish seisiúns.
+At night, the place gets packed with young area residents and students, many of whom come to check out nightly live entertainment.

-Named after Lough Corrib, a massive lake in West Ireland, the Brighton mainstay—open since 1969—attracts plenty of homesick Galway expats as well as students and longtime locals looking for a friendly, unassuming spot to enjoy a warm Guinness, a massive serving of bangers and mash, and a little live music.
+Named after Lough Corrib, a massive lake in West Ireland, this Brighton mainstay—open since 1969—attracts plenty of homesick expats as well as students and longtime locals.
+To some, it’s the definition of a proper pub: an friendly, unassuming spot to enjoy a warm Guinness, a massive serving of bangers and mash, and a little live music.

-Oldies are goodies for a reason.
-This Central Square mainstay, which dubs itself “the alternative Irish pub,” is le bar juste for playoff games, DJed dance parties, early-morning soccer matches, post-Middle East show debriefs and pretty much every other excuse in the book for a pint and a pile of wings.
-A surprisingly robust draft selection seals the deal but, if you need greater enticement, take a gander at the summertime patio and happy hour food menu.
+This Central Square mainstay, which dubs itself “the alternative Irish pub,” is the Boston area’s go-to spot for big soccer games.
+(Arrive early or you may not get in the door.)
+Also popular: trivia nights on Wednesdays, and DJ-led dance parties, including PYT, a weekly throwback blowout held on Friday nights.
+A surprisingly robust draft selection seals the deal, but if you need greater enticement, take a gander at the summertime patio and happy hour food menu.